ArneSchwettmann/ArnesBreakout/Readme.txt

 Player 1 controls with the mouse.
 Player 2 controls with cursor keys plus shift for turbo, or gamepad (any button is turbo).

-Pre-compiled executables for Windows and OSX are in the bin directory.
-To compile from source under Windows, simply drag the src directory onto Love.exe version 0.10.2.
-For more information on LÖVE, visit love2d.org.
+Packages that are ready to run for Windows, OSX and Android can be downloaded from the "releases" page in github at www.github.com/arneschwettmann/arnesbreakout/releases

-See License.txt for licensing details
+See License.txt and Readme_License.txt for licensing details